ndepoel/FSR3Unity/README.md

 FSR3 Upscaler for Unity requires Unity 2020.1 or higher.
 This version of Unity added support for the `multi_compile` keyword in compute shaders, which the FSR3 Upscaler implementation makes use of.

-Other than the above, requirements are no different from standard FSR3 Upscaler: it requires a GPU with compute shader support, typed UAV load and R16G16B16A16_UNORM support.
+Other than the above, requirements are no different from the standard FSR3 Upscaler libraries: it requires a GPU with compute shader support, typed UAV load and R16G16B16A16_UNORM support.
 In practice, almost every GPU made in the past decade will be able to run it.

 Platforms tested and confirmed working:
 - Windows